keyasha99/osticket-prereqs/README.md

 <img src="https://i.imgur.com/LJQlPt2.png" height="80%" width="80%" alt="osTicket Installation"/>
 </p>
 <p>
-Click on Disable inheritance and select Remove all inherited permission from this object.
+Click on Disable inheritance and select Remove all inherited permissions from this object.
 After that, click on Add and then Select a principal in the next window.
 </p>
 <br />